erikdubois/Sardi-Colora-Variations/README.md

 **More information about Sardi**

-What can I tell you about Sardi icons:
+What can I tell you about Sardi icons?

 http://erikdubois.be/overview-sardi-icons-version-9-sardi-extra-icons/

-Personalize the Sardi icon theme like you want it:
+Personalize the Sardi icon theme like you want it.

 http://erikdubois.be/personalize-sardi-icon-theme-overview/